IlidioMSilva/SensMonitor/README.md

 > In current development

 SensMonitor is a personal project where the goal is to apply concepts and technologies I have learned throughout my professional career.
 Currently, there is no final prototype implemented.
-The architecture presented here is my initial design and may undergo slight changes as development progresses.
+The architecture presented here is my initial design and may take slight changes as development progresses.

 > **Note:** This repository is public for overview and documentation purposes.
 Access to the full source code is **available upon request**.
 Please contact the author to obtain it.